phuid/laser_projector/README.md

 cd laser_projector
 bash install.sh
 ```
+this script installs all the dependencies of my programs and sets up the RaspberryPi to start all the programs on boot using [pm2](https://pm2.keymetrics.io/).

 ## supported projection file formats
 The projector can read and project **.ild** and (much more popular) **.svg** file formats.